-Most auditors are reasonable; however, if the auditor is abusive or is making unreasonable demands on you and your staff, you and your accountant may want request a change in auditor.
-There is a Taxpayer Bill of Rights to which CRA is required to adhere in all its audits.
+Most auditors are reasonable; however, if the auditor is abusive or is making unreasonable demands on you and your staff, you and your accountant may want to request a change in auditor.
+There is a Taxpayer Bill of Rights which CRA is required to adhere to in all its audits.

 The best preparation for a tax audit starts with sound thinking at the time you are readying your financial statements and tax returns.
 Competent tax planning and accessible records are your main sources of defense during an audit.
 It also pays dividends to have a strong relationship with open communication with your book keeper and accountant.

 Still concerned?
 Get assistance from Northbridge Insurance

 Our counselors are here to help, but if you’re wary about handling a CRA audit by yourself, or require legal advice, then the Legal Assist service offered by our partner Northbridge Insurance may be able to help.
 Simply contact Northbridge Insurance for a quote, and you will receive one year of complimentary Legal Assist service.
 This means unlimited telephone access to a general legal advice helpline for business and tax-related issues at no additional cost.